apache/spark/docs/running-on-mesos.md

 The `MesosClusterDispatcher` also supports writing recovery state into Zookeeper.
 This will allow the `MesosClusterDispatcher` to be able to recover all submitted and running containers on relaunch.
 In order to enable this recovery mode, you can set SPARK_DAEMON_JAVA_OPTS in spark-env by configuring `spark.deploy.recoveryMode` and related spark.deploy.zookeeper.* configurations.
 For more information about these configurations please refer to the configurations [doc](configurations.html#deploy).

+You can also specify any additional jars required by the `MesosClusterDispatcher` in the classpath by setting the environment variable SPARK_DAEMON_CLASSPATH in spark-env.

 From the client, you can submit a job to Mesos cluster by running `spark-submit` and specifying the master URL to the URL of the `MesosClusterDispatcher` (e.g: mesos://dispatcher:7077).
 You can view driver statuses on the Spark cluster Web UI.